JohnWhitamore/b2b-saas/docs/AWS.md

 - Provision the VPC
 - Create subnets and internet gateway

 This will give you a lean, modular setup upon which you can start to build.
+It's about 2 hours work if you step through it briskly.
+Add another hour for reading and thinking if you're new to AWS.
+And add another hour if you prefer to work in a more relaxed fashion.
+Overall, 2-4 hours work depending on circumstances.

 As examples, we'll use a company name of `saasco` and a project name of `projectx` and a user name of `john`.
 Please change these appropriately as you develop your own project, of course.